Service Members

 Killeen DWI defense attorneys for veterans

-At Mary Beth Harrell Law Firm, our veterans DWI defense lawyers understand the unique difficulties that veterans face.
+At Mary Beth Harrell Criminal Defense and DWI Lawyers, our veterans DWI defense lawyers understand the unique difficulties that veterans face.
 That is why we focus as much as possible on alternative dispute resolution methods such as veterans treatment programs and probationary programs.
 For veterans who don’t qualify for these programs, such as when they are charged with a felony, we fight to have the charges dismissed, to negotiate a fair plea bargain which considers their military service, and to defend their rights before a jury.
 For help with any DWI charge, veterans should call 254-680-4655 or fill out our contact form to schedule an appointment.
 We have offices in Killeen and Harker Heights.

 Related Article